OJaimeDelas/iob-soc-ibex/README.md

 ## Running more Makefile Targets

-The examples above are the Makefile targets at IOb-SoC's root directory that call the targets in the top Makefile in the build directory.
+The examples above are the Makefile targets at IOb-SoC-Ibex's root directory that call the targets in the top Makefile in the build directory.
 Please explore the available targets in the build directory's top Makefile to add more targets to the root directory Makefile.

 ## Cleaning the build directory
 To clean the build directory, run